kemitchell/docs/sleep.md

 ![Figure 5](./diagrams/sleep-2.png)

-If you wanted to look up the metadata for 3, you could read the third (or any!) entry from meta.dat:
+If you wanted to look up the metadata for the third data piece, you could read the third entry from meta.dat:

 First you have to read the varint at the beginning of the file so you know how big the header is: